"We are all born mad. Some remain so." -Estragon, Waiting for Godot

 [Note]: I do not own anything in this story that already belongs to someone else.

-This entire storyline takes place BEFORE season two, but AFTER season one.
+This story takes place BEFORE season two, but AFTER season one.

 Please let me know if a link doesn’t work.